 Other Extras: Other extras include towel racks, waterfalls, and steps and railings.
 Other options include fragrant oils or beads that you add directly to the spa water, though these should be used with air jet streams since water jets can become clogged with the oil or soapy residue left behind from some types of scents.

 Important Considerations Before You Buy

 After determining the features you want to include with your spa, there are a few other important points to consider before finalizing your purchase.

 Indoor vs. Outdoor

-If you plan to house your hot tub unit inside, make sure the room is well ventilated.
+If you plan to house your hot tub inside, make sure the room is well ventilated.
 Otherwise, moisture will collect and increase the possibility of mold or equipment failure.
 Plus, the water or surrounding room may get too hot, both of which pose health and safety risks.

 Signs of a High-Quality Hot Tub

 Sometimes it's difficult to distinguish a well-made hot tub from one that looks like a quality spa but is really a bust.
 As a good rule of thumb is that if the cost seems too good to be true, it probably is.
 Here's how to spot a quality spa from subpar ones.